 There are thousands of real estate agents in California.
 In any given area, buyers and sellers will have several options for a real estate agent.

 Agents have to work hard to differentiate themselves.
-One way to do this to find a niche, a particular area, type of buyer, or type of properties.
+One way to do this is to find a niche, a particular area, type of buyer, or type of property.